 LCB/SVI is expected to become profitable beginning in year 2018.
-LCB/SVI performed a market surveys and concluded that 92% of residents who responded would purchase at least one of the high-speed broadband service options proposed by LCB/SVI.
+LCB/SVI performed a market survey and concluded that 92% of residents who responded would purchase at least one of the high-speed broadband service options proposed by LCB/SVI.
 LCB/SVI has projected a 68% take rate, or 102 residential customers out of the potential of 150, as subscribers to the proposed LCB/SVI broadband service offerings at the price points described in the surveys.

 Pricing: LCB/SVI has committed to the following pricing for broadband services for two years after the project is completed.
-LCB/SVI has cancellation policy for its service contracts.
-Customers will pay a cancellation fee if they choose to cancel their two or three years contracts and the fee is the difference in the monthly recurring price they purchased and the actual contract fulfillment amount or \$500 whichever is less.3
+LCB/SVI has a cancellation policy for its service contracts.
+Customers will pay a cancellation fee if they choose to cancel their two or three years contracts and the fee is the difference in the monthly recurring price they purchased and the actual contract fulfillment amount or \$500, whichever is less.
+However, the cancellation fee does not apply if a customer upgrades the service or moves to another location within the project area.